archiejs/archiejs-core/README.md

 The differences are as follows,

-1. Removed AMD support for brower modules.
+1. Removed AMD support for browser modules.
 2. Added new fields to plugins.
 3. Added more logs in case of a failure while initializing a plugin.